boazbk/tcs/lec_26_quantum_computing.md

 :::

 ::: { .pause }
-Please stop here and see that this definition makes sense.
+Please stop here and see that this definition makes sense to you.
 :::

 Once we have the notion of quantum circuits, we can define the quantum analog of $\mathbf{P_{/poly}}$ (i.e., define the class of functions computable by _polynomial size quantum circuits_) as follows: